Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

 (This caching is not "HDFS caching", which is caching file contents from HDFS DataNodes.)

-In large installations, HDFS NameNode caching has been known to bring down clusters, or at least make startup times so long that DevOps is impractical.
+- In large installations, HDFS NameNode caching has been known to bring down clusters, or at least make startup times so long that DevOps is impractical.

-Also, the cache may lead to weird inconsistency errors, as Impala nodes must communicate changes (writes) to schema/table/partition/location to each other on a peer-to-peer basis.
+- The cache may lead to weird inconsistency errors, as Impala nodes must communicate changes (writes) to schema/table/partition/location to each other on a peer-to-peer basis.
+The probability of this increases with the number of partitions in an installation.

 # References
 - [Hive Design](https://cwiki.apache.org/confluence/display/hive/design)